Adopt a Foster Dog and Be Their Hero!

 A foster dog is a dog that lives in someone’s home until it finds a fur-ever home.
 Foster dogs are generally associated with non-profit rescue organizations, such as the one that rescued Henry.

-Not sure if your finances can take the impact of a new dog?
+Are you wondering if you can afford a new dog?
 Find out in this article.
 You can even download a free budget template and work your way through your own budget as I walk you through it.

 How do you find a foster dog?